ANR MARGO

 Vincent Jomelli

-Glacial material and its fate in the ocean, the impact of melting glaciers on the biogeochemistry of the Southern Ocean: The case of Kerguelen
+Glacial matter and its fate in the ocean, the impact of melting glaciers on the biogeochemistry of the Southern Ocean: the case of Kerguelen

 Partners : CEREGE, LOMIC, CEFREM, LOCEAN, IGE